theKashey/eyes.sdk.javascript1/packages/eyes-browser-extension/README.md

 #### eyes.close

 This function should be called to close the Eyes session.
-It receives no input, and returns a JSON object of the type [TestResult](https://github.com/applitools/eyes.sdk.javascript1/blob/0eec1b760d07489f62d95b9441d0ee5c560c24a1/packages/types/src/data.ts#L205).
+It receives no input, and returns an array with JSON objects of the type [TestResult](https://github.com/applitools/eyes.sdk.javascript1/blob/0eec1b760d07489f62d95b9441d0ee5c560c24a1/packages/types/src/data.ts#L205).
+The length of the array is determined by the UFG browser/device configurations that were provided in `__applitools.openEyes`.
+In the case of classic mode, the length of the array is 1.

 Example: